kpulkit29/ebookmarker/README.md

 - Highlight the line or heading you would like to use as a bookmark.
 - Open eBookmarker chrome extension to add this bookmark.
 - The bookmark will be added for the current URL.
-Remember, multiple bookmarks can be added for a particular.
+Remember, multiple bookmarks can be added for a particular URL.

 So next time whenever you open eBookmarker on that URL, all your bookmarks would be visible.